SamBjork/SwapiSite/README.md

 # starwarssite
 A StarWars website project constructed simply with HTML, CSS and JavaScript.

-It is live on www.SamBjork.github.io
+It is live and hosted as a github page [link](https://sambjork.github.io/)

 - With this website you can press a button to randomly present a character from Star Wars, along with their personal info.
 - You can search for a character and also get suggestions through icremental search.